chkp-dhouari/CGWorkload-AWSCodeStar/README.md

-# AWS CodeStar Serverless web application with CheckPoint CloudGuard CICD Security
+# AWS CodeStar Serverless web application with CheckPoint CloudGuard Workload CICD Security
 ===================================================================================
 a simple Node.js web service deployed by AWS CloudFormation to AWS Lambda and Amazon API Gateway and secured with CloudGuard Workload SAST and DAST security in an AWS CodePipeline.
 CloudGuard Workload SAST is Proact with Source code scanning and Posture management